 The firm also has an indirect channel of distribution.
-Indirect distribution channels pose unique challenges for manufacturers, especially concerning governance (Paswan, Guzman, and Blankson, 2011).
-The indirect channel accounts for approximately 70% of Intermec sales (Intermec, 2010).
+The indirect channel accounts for approximately 70% of Intermec sales (1).
 This consists of a variety of master distributors and resellers.
 The master distributors stock a variety of AIDC products and accessories from competing manufacturers.
 In the US, there are three main master distributors: Scansource (scansource.com), Blue Star (bluestarinc.com) and Ingram Micro (ingrammicro.com).
 Of the three distributors, Scansource is the most prominent and most dedicated distributor to the AIDC marketplace.
 Moreover, Scansource is strategically important to Intermec.
-Scansource accounted for more than 10% of all Intermec sales in 2007 (\$108.7M), 2008 (\$113.8M), and 2009 (\$123.0) (Intermec, 2010).
+Scansource accounted for more than 10% of all Intermec sales in 2007 (\$108.7M), 2008 (\$113.8M), and 2009 (\$123.0) (1).
 Intermec's average gross margin on sales to Scansource is 27%.

 The indirect channel also includes approximately 300 resellers, integrators and independent software vendors (ISV).
-Resellers have a disproportionate influence on the purchase decision made by their customers concerning manufacturer/brand (Vanyushyn, 2008).
 These companies have applied and been accepted into Intermec's Honors Program.
 The program provides access to training, a discount level based on purchase volume, access to technical and sales support, visibility through Intermec's partner portal, and access to other partners' solutions.
 The ISVs have developed a unique software application designed for a specific industry (route accounting, warehouse management, beverage distribution, etc.).
 The capabilities of the individual ISVs range from small programming groups that serve a local, niche market to very sophisticated, groups with a national footprint and complete sales staff.
 Typically, the ISV develops a seamless, add-on module that integrates into a standard enterprise resource planning (ERP) system (such as SAP or Oracle).
-In the eyes of the ISV, the application that runs on the mobile device is simply a data collection tool.
+In the eyes of the

+ISV, the application that runs on the mobile device is simply a data collection tool.
 Once the data is collected in the field, it is downloaded from the mobile device and pulled into the module for processing through an integration interface designed by the ISV.
 Therefore, the ISV is relatively "hardware agnostic;" that is, they do not really care which manufacturer's device is used to collect the data.
 As a reseller, their mobile device buying decision is typically driven by trade discounts, promotional offers, after-sales service/support and the relationship they have with the manufacturer's sales representative.
 The ISVs typically represent multiple mobile device manufacturers but might lead with one due to incentives.
 The ISVs can either purchase equipment through distribution (Scansource, etc.) or directly from Intermec.
 Only high volume ISVs have the ability to buy direct from Intermec. .If the ISV buys directly from Intermec, it receives a deeper discount than it would get through distribution and Intermec earns an average gross margin of 31%.